 Stranger Things, World’s End — Chapter Six:

 Eleven tried feeling like that mighty elf-lady as she followed the boys into The Glass Steeple.
-The restaurant was jam packed because of the holiday.
+The restaurant was jam packed because of the holiday weekend.
 Surrounded by people high on celebration, El didn’t feel like the elf-lady at all.

 It wasn’t a question of power.
 After all the things she had done, especially after flipping a van, El believed she could hold her own against the Ring Lords of Middle-Earth.
 The grey and white wizards had thrown each other around with their staffs; she could do that without a staff.
 But that elf-lady was pretty, and despite Mike’s assurances, El knew that she wasn’t.

 She had saved him from a foolish jump into that quarry.
 He owed his life to her, and he liked her, and so he told her she was pretty.
 It made her feel good, but she wasn’t fooled.
 Most people saw her as a freak — even that nice man at the diner who had fed her ice cream.
 Benny, she remembered his name.
 The first man she had met who wasn’t a bad man.
 In a place sort of like The Glass Steeple.

 Despite the crowds, she and the boys were seated within minutes, next to a tree covered with lights and colored balls.
 A waiter set them water glasses and handed out reading material she couldn’t make sense of.

 “That’s a menu, El,” said Mike Wheeler.
 He sat next to her.
 “I’ll help you order.”

 “Sky’s the limit, Other Mike?” asked Dustin.
 “If so, I’m getting a Lobster Napoleon.
 With extra herbed potatoes.”